 Growth is a significant success factor for any firm.
-The growth in revenue, profit, asset base or other things helps to measure the growth of the business.
+The growth in revenue, profit, asset base, or other things helps to measure the growth of the business.
 Both high and low growth affects business.
 The high growth impacts the resources of the business.
 On the other hand, slow growth shows less competitiveness and makes the survival of business difficult.
-As a result, to overcome such situations the business requires to know the sustainable growth rate.
+As a result, to overcome such situations, the business requires to know the sustainable growth rate.

 The sustainable growth rate is also known as SGR.
 It calculates the maximum growth rate that a business could maintain without increasing the equity or debt.
-SGR is measured in terms of sales growth or growth in earnings and dividends in indefinite time.
+SGR is measured in terms of sales growth or growth in earnings and dividends in an indefinite time.

 - Assumptions of Sustainable Growth Rate

 - Calculation of Sustainable Growth Rate